 TexasBIA has available a FREE Family Helpline (1-800-392-0040) for people struggling with recent injuries who are trying to connect to available services.

 TexasBIA works to connect families with local support groups.
 It’s important for survivors and family members to get together and see that they are not alone in their struggle so that they can function independently in the community.

 Education for Survivors and Families

 Education for all about the epidemic of brain injury and the myriad needs for brain injury survivors and caregivers is a high priority.
 It’s critical that survivors and families know about services available to them.

 There is no cure for traumatic brain injury.
 Our efforts encourage prevention from babies to adults.
 Brain injuries CAN be prevented.

 Brain injury is the leading cause of death and disability among children and is one of the most significant causes of death and disability in adults.
 There are numerous public policy issues that must be addressed regarding brain injury.
 TexasBIA takes an active role in preserving services that already exist and in encouraging appropriations to end waiting lists for service programs.
 You can aid our grassroots movement by signing up for our legislative alerts.

-For more than 20 years we have developed conferences that attract nationally-recognized speakers.
-We present new research in the field, changes and developments in services, provider information, and opportunities for people with brain injury to share their strength, stories, struggles, and successes.
+For more than 30 years we have developed conferences that attract nationally-recognized speakers.
+We present new research in the field, changes and developments in services, provider information, and opportunities for people with brain injury to share their strengths, stories, struggles and successes.

-Wherever possible, TexasBIA will publicize our events and initiatives through traditional media outlets.
-We can also provide experts to comment on current news stories relating to brain injury.
+Wherever possible, TexasBIA will publicize its events and initiatives online and through traditional media.
+We also provide experts to comment on current news and trends relating to brain injury.